 If some or all of these describe you, then you probably have a case of ‘writers block’ or ‘writing anxiety’.
 This is a common problem for postgraduate students (and other writers), but why does it happen and, more importantly, what can be done about it?
 Reasons this is so common among postgraduate students, even those who might actually be good writers, include:

-• Lack of confidence.
-Perhaps English is a second language, or maybe they are coming from an undergraduate background where writing wasn’t a big emphasis.
+- Lack of confidence.
+Perhaps English is a second language, or maybe they are coming from an undergraduate background where there wasn’t a big emphasis on writing.

-• External pressures.
-These might be financial, the weight of expectations of others or personal problems.
+- External pressures.
+These might be financial worries, the weight of expectations of others or personal problems.

 Ironically, being unproductive and missing deadlines causes additional anxiety and so a vicious cycle of anxiety and unproductiveness begins.
 So, what can you do about it?
 There is a wealth of information about writers block and strategies for overcoming it (some are listed at the end of this article), but here are a few suggestions:

-• Be realistic about how ‘good’ your work ‘needs’ to be before your supervisor sees it.
-From a supervisor’s point of view a draft is just that—a draft.
+- Be realistic about how ‘good’ your work ‘needs’ to be before your supervisor sees it.
+From a supervisor’s point of view, a draft is just that—a draft.
 They do not expect it to be perfect and neither should you.
-They will be much more frustrated by failure to give them material by agreed deadlines than a lack of polishing.
+They will be much more frustrated by the failure to meet agreed deadlines than a lack of polishing.

-• Remember that higher degrees are training programmes.
+- Remember that higher degrees are training programs.
 You are working towards the final goal of producing a thesis over several years.
-When your supervisor asks for written work for comment it is not a ‘test’ you might ‘fail’, it is part of your training.
-Supervisors expect students to vary widely in their writing ability, know that nearly all them will need help with their writing and understand that some will need significant support.
+When your supervisor asks for written work for comment, it is not a ‘test’ you might ‘fail’; it is part of your training.
+Supervisors expect students to vary widely in their writing ability, know that nearly all of them will need help with their writing and understand that some will need significant support.